yanntm/InvariantPerformance/README.md

 * `systemd-run` is some cgroups mantra to enforce a memory limit at 16GB
 * `struct` is the Tina utility downloaded from https://projects.laas.fr/tina/download.php, in version 3.7.0.
 Note that we also installed `4ti2`
 * `its-tools` is the ITS-Tools command line version, available from https://github.com/yanntm/ITS-Tools-MCC We used version 202303281143.
-* Logs are produced in *.its and *.struct files; these commands can be rerun if some issue happened and some logs are missing.
+* Logs are produced in *.its and *.tina and *.struct files; these commands can be rerun if some issue happened and some logs are missing.

 These commands produce the raw logs.
 Before zipping them into `rawlogs.tgz` of this repository, we first remove the actual invariants from the output as the archived logs are otherwise over 250MB.